 Ceremonies are secular and must contain no religious references.

-For details of the fees for civil partnership arrangements and ceremonies, see Fees .
+For details on charges for civil partnership arrangements and ceremonies, see: Fees .

 The legal formalities